Arcoss03/tp-web-api/README.md

-# Project web API with lowdb
+# Project web API with NodeJS and ExpressJS and MySQL
 ### Author: FRIN Arthur ESGI student

 run the project: